MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## What can I do with the Azure Information Protection app?

-This app lets you protect pictures with an RMS policy before you share them.
-This app also allows you to open RMS-protected PDF files, pictures, text files, and any other file format protected as a .pfile.
+This app lets you open protected emails (RPMSG files).
+This app also lets you open RMS-protected PDF files, pictures, text files, and any other file format protected as a .pfile.

+## Can I open PDF files that are in SharePoint Online protected libraries, and OneDrive For Business?

+Yes, on iOS devices, you can open protected PDF files that others have shared with you via SharePoint and OneDrive for Business.
+Tap the link to open the file.
+We are working on enabling this capability for Android devices and will update this entry when it’s available.

 ## How do I sign in to this app?